livingbio/DeepMining/README.md

 - sampling_utils.py .....................................Utility function for the optimization process
 - sklearn_utils.py ..........................................................Utility function from Scikit-learn
 - run_experiment.py .................................Script to run several trials on a test instance
-- Test/analyze_results.py ..............The code to compute the Q scores based on a trial
+- Test/analyze_results.py ..............The code to compute the Q<sup>1</sup> scores based on a trial
 - Test/run_result_analysis.py ............................Run analyze_results script and save it

 ### Instructions ###
 One can easily run a GCP-based hyperparameter optimization process thanks to this code.
+This is mostly done by the **SmartSmapling** function, which iteratively ask to asses the quality of a selected hyperparameter set.
+This quality should be returned by the **scoring function** which is implemented by the user and depends on the pipeline.
+This function should return a list of performance estimations, which would usually be either a single estimation or all k-fold cross-validation results.

 To run it on a new pipeline, create a folder *newPipeline* in the Test folder, and create a Python script as run_exp.py in SmartSampling_CodeTest.
 The SmartSmapling function has many parameters but most of them have default values.
 Basically the user jsut has to provide a *scoring_function* and a *parameter_bounds* array (n_parameters,2).
 The software will try to find the best parameter set within these ranges by iteratively calling the *scoring_function*.

 ### Examples ###
 This repository contains two tests GCP_CodeTest and SmartSampling_CodeTest that enable the user to quicly test the GCP and SmartSampling code.